Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 For example, a team member in charge of lead conversion has to work with his lead generation counterpart.
 All team members are directly or indirectly linked to increasing sales, customer satisfaction, and CRM.”

 “My suggestion for managing the remote sales team is to provide the right tools,” says Shawn Lockery of Invivo Bio Systems.
 “If you want to take your remote sales team to the next level, you need to ensure that the team is provided with the essential tools and accessible on all the reps devices.
 Familiarize your sales team with the tools to become more productive and achieve sales targets on time.
-From remote chat to project management, video conferencing to cloud storage, you can use the right tools to manage your remote sales team.”
+From remote chat to project management, video conferencing to cloud storage, to sales dashboard software, you can use the right tools to manage your remote sales team.”

 “I would recommend implementing a sales CRM,” says Irene Lopez of Online Optimism.
 “Sales CRMs allow you to be much more organized with your sales team and eases communication.
 With a sales CRM, all members of your team can see any kind of correspondence with your leads so you can be sure that they don’t see the same message twice from two different salespeople.”